truong-bui/AsyncLoadingScreen/README.md

 - Open "Throbber Settings" and select icon-cat-print in "Image" option
 - Set "Space" value to 20

-We can leave other options default.
+You can leave other options default.

 ![tutorial-18](https://user-images.githubusercontent.com/1840964/92534376-ce499d80-f25e-11ea-8a13-98ef026b34bf.png)